 Truly rare precipitation events can cause very significant impacts.
 The statistics of these events at the tails of the precipitation distribution are well described by Extreme Value (EV) Theory although there are significant biases in the direct comparison of gridded model output and actual station data (Smith et al., 2009).
 There is also strong evidence that model resolution plays a key role in replicating EV quantities estimated from gridded observational data, suggesting that high-resolution models may provide somewhat more confidence in projection of changes in rare precipitation events (Fowler et al., 2007a; Wehner et al., 2011).
-Figure 12.27 shows the late 21st century changes per degree Celsius in local warming in 20-year return values of annual maximum daily precipitation relative to the late 20th century (left) and the associated return periods of late 20th century 20-year return values at the end of the 21st century from the CMIP5 models.
-Across future emission scenarios, the global average of the CMIP5 multi-model median return value sensitivity is an increase of 5.3% $^\circ\text{C}^{-1}$ (Kharin et al., 2013).
-The CMIP5 land average is close to the CMIP3 value of 4% °C-1 reported by Min et al. (2011) for a subset of CMIP3 models.
-Corresponding with this change, the global average of return periods of late 20th century 20-year return values is reduced from 20 years to 14 years for a 1°C local warming.
-Return periods are projected to be reduced by about 10 to 20% °C-1 over the most of the mid-latitude land masses with larger reductions over wet tropical regions (Kharin et al., 2013).
-Hence, extreme precipitation events will very likely be more intense
+Figure 12.27 shows the late 21st century changes per °C in local warming in twenty-year return values of annual maximum daily precipitation relative to the late 20th century (left) and the associated return periods of late 20th century twenty year return values at the end of the 21st century from the CMIP5 models.
+Across future emission scenarios, the global average of the CMIP5 multi-model median return value sensitivity is an increase of 5.3% per °C (Kharin et al., 2013).
+The CMIP5 land average is close to the CMIP3 value of 4% per °C reported by Min et al. (2011) for a subset of CMIP3 models.
+Corresponding with this change, the global average of return periods of late 20th century twenty-year return values is reduced from 20 years to 14 years for a 1°C local warming.
+Return periods are projected to be reduced by about 10-20% per °C over the most of the mid-latitude land masses with larger reductions over wet tropical regions (Kharin et al., 2013).
+Hence, extreme precipitation events will very likely be more intense and more frequent in these regions in a warmer climate.
+Reductions in return values (or equivalently, increases in return period) are confined to convergent oceanic regions where circulation changes have reduced the available water vapour.